How should the server sleep? -- Age-energy tradeoff in sleep-wake server systems: Proof of Theorem

 \subsubsection{Regenerative Cycles}

-We define the time span from processing a packet from data source $i$, to the next time when the server starts processing a packet, as a Class $i$ regenerative cycle $V_{i}$.
-In order to derive the distribution of $V_{i}$, we first consider different types of period that the server experiences within each cycle.
-Notice that $V_{i}$ begins with processing a packet with time $H_{i}$.
-After processing a packet, the server under HT will remain idling until either of the following two cases occurs: 1) an arrival occurs before the hysteresis time $D_{i}$ is over, or 2) it has idled for time $D_{i}$.

-In the first case, $V_{i}$ is over when an new arrival occurs.
+As we defined in Section \ref{sec:Queueing-Analysis}, a Class $i$ regenerative cycle $V_{i}$ starts from processing a packet from data source $i$, and ends when the server starts processing a packet.
+After processing a packet, the server under HT will remain to idle until either of the following two cases occurs: 1) an arrival occurs before the hysteresis time $D_{i}$ is over, or 2) it has idled for time $D_{i}$.
+In the first case, $V_{i}$ is over when a new arrival occurs.
+Let $L$ be the inter-arrival time of data packets.
 Following the superposition of Poisson arrival processes (see \cite{kulkarni2016modeling}) and the memoryless property of exponential inter-arrival times of packets, we obtain the LST of the idling period as